What we do

 - Methods of joyful learning, including an asset-based approach, use of indigenous knowledge and skills, an emphasis on the arts, and the use of “loose parts”.
 (Loose parts are no-cost materials that are curated and used in creative learning activities.)

-- Extended series (usually three years) of intensive, hands-on workshops in practical teaching methods and professional development.
+- Extended series (usually over a period of three years) of intensive, hands-on workshops in practical teaching methods and professional development.

 - Sustained mentoring that supports teachers in effectively implementing the national curricula (CAPS and 0-4 years National Curriculum Framework).